lcp Skip to Main Content

 "Other names of Lean" title written above a cough syrup icon surrounded by different names of lean

-Lean got the name “purple drank” because the cough syrups that are mixed into it are often purple.
+Purple drank refers to the drug “lean.”
+The name “purple drank” is sometimes used because the cough syrups that are mixed into it are often purple.

-To make purple drank, people usually mix cough syrup that contains codeine and promethazine with hard candy and lemon-lime soda.
+To make purple drank, people usually mix cough syrup that contains codeine and promethazine with hard candy and lemon-lime sodas, such as Sprite.

 Although, it is not always purple and can vary in color.